MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/plan/Plan-for-Deploying-Devices-using-Discrete-Device-Assignment.md

 These capabilities usually aren't exposed directly in the BIOS of the server and are often hidden behind other settings.
 If the same capabilities are required for SR-IOV support and in the BIOS, you might need to set "Enable SR-IOV."
 Reach out to your system vendor if you're unable to identify the correct setting in your BIOS.

-To help ensure the hardware is capable of Discrete Device Assignment, you can run the [Machine Profile Script](#machine-profile-script) on a Hyper-V enabled host.
+To help ensure the hardware is capable of Discrete Device Assignment, you can run the [machine profile script](#machine-profile-script) on a Hyper-V enabled host.
 The script tests if your server is correctly set up and what devices are capable of Discrete Device Assignment.

 ## Device requirements